 Let me share with you some constraining beliefs that inhibited change:

-• One couple spent years building walls to protect their hearts, which had been hurt in the midst of an affair.
-They had walled each other out.
-They wondered why they felt so lonely and unfulfilled in their marriage.
-The constraining belief that held each of them captive and prevented them from reaching out to each other at the very time they most needed each other was “I am not loveable and am not worthy of love.”
+- One couple, healing from years of building walls to protect their hearts that had been hurt in the midst of an affair, had walled each other out.
+They wondered why they felt so lonely and unfulﬁlled in their marriage.
+The constraining belief that held each of them captive and prevented them from reaching out to each other at the very time they needed each other the most was “I am not loveable and not worthy of love.”

-• A man ruled by anger that oppressed his wife, his children, and himself held to the belief “I am the holder of all truth and light.”
+- A man ruled by anger who oppressed his wife, his children, and himself held to the belief “I am the holder of all truth and light.”
 This constraining belief invited frustration, anger, and unrighteous dominion into his relationships.

-Each of these constraining beliefs prevented solutions from being found and in most cases invited the belief that a solution was impossible.
-What beliefs about yourself, others, or life constrain you from taking the next step toward making the changes you desire in your life?
+In each case, these constraining beliefs prevented solutions from being found and, in most cases, invited the highly constraining belief that a solution was impossible.
+What beliefs about yourself, others, or life constrain you from taking the step to make the changes you desire in your life?

 One belief that consistently constrains change is the belief that “there is only one correct view, and I have it!”
-Being passionate about your ideas is one thing—even a great thing.
-Offering your ideas to others and understanding that they may hold different ideas than you do can be the essence of a congenial discussion—even of a discussion that merges into a warm disputation.
-However, insisting that someone must change their ideas to comply with yours is more than demanding—it is demonic!
+Being passionate about your ideas is one thing—perhaps even a great thing.
+Offering your ideas to another and understanding that they may hold different ideas than you do can be the essence of a congenial discussion—even merging into a warm debate.
+However, requiring that someone must change their ideas to comply with yours is more than demanding—it is demonic!

-President Howard W. Hunter pointed out the Lord’s approach to influencing others:
+President Howard W. Hunter in the October 1989 general conference pointed out the Lord’s approach to influencing others: